-Actor, writer.
-Born Walter Marvin Koenig on September 14, 1936, in Chicago, Illinois.
+Actor, writer Walter Koenig was born Walter Marvin Koenig on September 14, 1936, in Chicago, Illinois.
 Koenig's acting career spans nearly five decades, with his most notable role being that of Ensign Pavel Chekov, in the television program, Star Trek.

-The son of Russian Jewish immigrants, Koenig largely grew up in New York City, where he attended public schools before venturing to Grinnell College in Grinnell, Iowa.
-He then transferred to UCLA where he finished with a bachelor's degree in psychology.
+The son of Russian Jewish immigrants, Koenig largely grew up in New York City.
+There he attended public schools.
+Koenig began acting in high school, but he didn't become serious about performing until later.
+After starting out at Grinnell College in Grinnell, Iowa, he then transferred to University of California Los Angeles.
+Koenig earned a bachelor's degree in psychology.

-Show creator Gene Roddenberry added the character after the Soviet media criticized him for not including a Russian character in the program.
+Star Trek creator Gene Roddenberry added Koenig's character after the Soviet media criticized him for not including a Russian character in the program.
 Chekov fit seamlessly into the series' storyline, but the larger ratings that Roddenberry had envisioned for the program never materialized.
 Star Trek was canceled after just three seasons.

-Outside of his Star Trek work, Koenig had a regular role on the sci-fi series, Babylon 5.
+Outside of his Star Trek work, Koenig had a regular role on the sci-fi series Babylon 5 from 1994 to 1998.
+He got a chance to play against type in the show, portraying a villain this time around.
 In all, the actor has appeared in some 40 different television programs and TV movies.

-Over the years, Koenig has also proven to be a prolific writer.
-He was the first of the Trek crew to pen a book about his affiliation with the show.
-He's written several other books, as well, including Warped Factors: A Neurotic's Guide to the Universe.
+In addition to acting, Koenig has shown a knack for writing.
+He penned the memoir Warped Factors: A Neurotic's Guide to the Universe (1988) and shared his behind-the-scenes experiences in Chekov's Enterprise: A Personal Journal of the Making of Star Trek: The Motion Picture.
 In 1996 he was a finalist at the New York Film Festival Awards for his play, You're Never Alone When You're a Schizophrenic.

 In early 2010 Walter Koenig's life was rocked with tragedy when his son, Andrew Koenig, also an actor who had a semi-regular role on the ABC sitcom, Growing Pains, committed suicide.
-Andrew, whose life had been beset with depression and addictions, was just 41 at the time of his death.
+Andrew, whose life had been beset with depression, was just 41 at the time of his death.

 "He was obviously in a lot of pain," Walter Koenig told reporters.